 If you manage to get first in line at the counter and speak to an airline representative, good for you!
 Stay there, keep calm (the delay is surely not this person’s fault and they’ll be more willing to help you if you’re polite), and the airline should be able to find you another flight.
 If other passengers are already there before you, don’t bother waiting in line and call the airline straight away.
 You’re more likely to find a substitute flight over the phone than by waiting for an hour in line.

-Your right to care
+Enforce your right to care

 In the meantime, the airline is also supposed to provide you with refreshment, food, a phone call and free access to the internet.
 If you still haven’t been rebooked to another flight before 6:00pm receive a seat on a flight during the night or on the next day, the airline must provide hotel accommodation as well as the means to go from the hotel to the airport and vice versa.

-Your right to compensation
+Prepare to claim compensation

 What largely impacts your entitlement to compensation is whether you bought your tickets on the same reservation or separately.